 Art in general, such as theater, music, dance, literature and architecture, serve human expression, nobleness of the heart and inspiration.
 Films too are produced with the awareness that they have a direct influence on the subconscious.

-We respect and appreciate the ancient customs, dances and chants of our ancestors.
-In the knowledge that our deep roots support us in the here and now.
+We respect and revive the diverse myths, the culturally different world views of ancient and recent cultures and the ancient customs, dances, songs and languages of our ancestors.
+Knowing that our deep roots give us support in the now.

 For a better understanding of other cultures and customs and to experience the full beauty of our earth, student exchanges are offered to schoolchildren, students and adults.

 These new experiences and the newly gained knowledge are then shared with other people in public lectures or exhibitions.
 Cultural exchange visits of people from other cultures are encouraged.

 2e.)
 Special attention is also given to the promotion of craftsmanship